-5.6 Assessment of professional placements
+5.5 Assessment of Professional Placements

-A Placement Conference is held at the end of the professional placement year, during which students are required to give a poster presentation on their work.
+A Placement Conference is held at the end of the professional placement year, during which students are required to give an oral presentation on their work.
 They also submit a written report on their professional placement year.
 Although the professional placement year does not contribute towards the degree classification awarded, satisfactory performance is recorded on the student's transcript.
-Further Information on the assessment of professional placements may be found in Appendix C.
+Further information on the assessment of professional placements may be found in Appendix C.